-- The liver is not working properly: NRTIs can cause the liver to become fatty, a condition called hepatic steatosis.
+- The liver is not working properly: NRTIs can cause the liver to become fatty.
 A fatty liver does not work well and cannot break down lactate efficiently.

 Lactic acidosis is a rare side effect of the NRTIs, especially Zerit (stavudine, d4T), and Videx (diadanosine, ddI).